This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 If you are aware or have heard of Onigirazu (おにぎらず) – a type of Japanese rice ball, then you’re pretty current with the latest of Japanese food trends!

-Onigirazu was in fact one of the most influential food trend in Japan last year (2015) and today I’m making Onigirazu with Bulgogi, Korean grilled beef!
+Onigirazu was in fact one of the most influential food trends in Japan last year (2015) and today I’m making Onigirazu with Bulgogi, Korean grilled beef!

-The name Onigirazu comes from Japanese rice ball – Onigiri (おにぎり) or sometimes called Omusubi (おむすび).
+The name Onigirazu comes from the Japanese rice ball – Onigiri (おにぎり) or sometimes called Omusubi (おむすび).

-Onigiri is a great healthy choice for lunch or snack.
-It is made of the rice formed into the traditional triangle, round, or cylinder shape with hands.
-Usually the rice ball is filled with pickled plum (umemboshi), soy sauce seasoned bonito flakes (okaka), or other kinds of fillings, and then wrapped with nori seaweed.
+Onigiri is a great healthy choice for lunch or snacks.
+It is made of rice formed into the traditional triangle, round, or cylinder shape with hands.
+Usually, the rice ball is filled with pickled plum (umemboshi), soy sauce seasoned bonito flakes (okaka), or other kinds of fillings, and then wrapped with nori seaweed.

 The word “Onigiri” comes from “Nigiru“, which means to squeeze or hold tightly in Japanese.
 When you do NOT squeeze tightly, we say “Nigiranai” or “Nigirazu“.